mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column definitions

-Grid columns are definied with the `columns` prop.
+Grid columns are defined with the `columns` prop.
 `columns` expects an array of objects.
 The columns should have this type: `ColDef[]`.